Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

-In practice, \Cref{eq:flow_velocity_loss} is estimated by sampling $t$, for example uniformly over the interval $t \sim \mathsf{U}[0,1]$.
-After minimizing \Cref{eq:flow_velocity_loss} over a parametric class of neural networks, a sample approximately following $p_1$ can be obtained by using the estimate $\hat{b}_t$ in the numerical integration of \Cref{eq:flow_velocity_ode}.
-Integration is performed over a choice of temporal grid $0=t_0< t_1< \hdots < t_N=1$, for example with the forward Euler method.
+In practice, \Cref{eq:flow_velocity_loss} is estimated by sampling $t$ uniformly and is then minimized over a neural network.
+A sample approximately following $p_1$ is then obtained by numerically integrating \Cref{eq:flow_velocity_ode} over a temporal grid $0=t_0< t_1< \hdots < t_N=1$.

-\paragraph{Denoiser.} Despite its simplicity, learning the velocity directly incurs a potential difficulty in our setuw.
-Velocity prediction requires regressing onto a \emph{noised} target $\dot{I}_t={\bf x}_1-{\bf x}_0$, which inherits the full-rank structure of Gaussian noise samples ${\bf x}_0\in\R^{L\times |V|}$.
-When the dimensionality $|V|$ is much larger than the internal feature dimension $d$ of the network, this can lead to underfitting due to a rank bottleneck \cite{li2025back, zheng2025diffusion}.
-To avoid this issue, we predict the clean data~${\bf x}_1$, which also lies in $\R^{L\times |V|}$ but is constrained to one-hot encodings that form a highly structured, low-entropy target.
-We therefore predict the conditional expectation of the clean data, which relates to the velocity through a linear change of variables \cite{albergo2023stochastic, li2025back}:
+\paragraph{Denoiser.} Despite its simplicity, learning the velocity directly induces a significant difficulty in our setup.
+Velocity prediction requires regressing onto a \emph{noised target} $\dot{I}_t={\bf x}_1-{\bf x}_0$, which inherits the full-rank structure of the Gaussian noise samples ${\bf x}_0\in\R^{L\times |V|}$.
+When the dimensionality $|V|$ is much larger than the internal feature dimension $d$ of the network, as is the typical case for language modeling, underfitting is known to occur~\citep{li2025back}.
+To avoid this issue, we instead learn the posterior mean of the clean data, which relates to the velocity through a linear change of variables \cite{albergo2023stochastic, li2025back}: